European Economic Area

-The European Economic Area (EEA) was established via the Agreement on the European Economic Area, an international agreement which enables the extension of the European Union's single market to member states of the European Free Trade Association.
-The EEA links the EU member states and three EFTA states (Iceland, Liechtenstein, and Norway) into an internal market governed by the same basic rules.
+The European Economic Area (EEA) was established via the Agreement on the European Economic Area, an international agreement which enables the extension of the European Union's single market to member states of the European Free Trade Association (EFTA).
+The EEA links the EU member states and three of the four EFTA states (Iceland, Liechtenstein, and Norway) into an internal market governed by the same EU laws.
 These rules aim to enable free movement of persons, goods, services, and capital within the European single market, including the freedom to choose residence in any country within this area.
 The EEA was established on 1 January 1994 upon entry into force of the EEA Agreement.
 The contracting parties are the EU, its member states, and Iceland, Liechtenstein, and Norway.
+New members of EFTA would not automatically become party to the EEA Agreement, as each EFTA State decides on its own whether it applies to be party to the EEA Agreement or not.
+According to Article 128 of the EEA Agreement, "any European State becoming a member of the Community shall, and the Swiss Confederation or any European State becoming a member of EFTA may, apply to become a party to this Agreement.
+It shall address its application to the EEA Council."
+EFTA does not envisage political integration.
+It does not issue legislation, nor does it establish a customs union.
+Schengen is not a part of the EEA Agreement.
+However, all of the four EFTA States participate in Schengen and Dublin through bilateral agreements.
+They all apply the provisions of the relevant acquis.

-The EEA Treaty is a commercial treaty and differs from the EU Treaties in certain key respects.
+The EEA Agreement is a commercial treaty and differs from the EU Treaties in certain key respects.
 According to Article 1 its purpose is to "promote a continuous and balanced strengthening of trade and economic relation".
 The EFTA members do not participate in the Common Agricultural Policy or the Common Fisheries Policy.